 - Driving to the bank for a business transaction

 - Other business-related errands

 Typically, the federal mileage reimbursement rate changes each year.
-The 2021 standard mileage rate is 56 cents per business mile driven.
-But, there is no law stating employers must use this rate.
+The standard mileage rate between January 1st and June 30th of 2022 was 58.5 cents per business mile driven.
+From July 1st to December 31st of 2022 the standard mileage rate is 62.5.
+But, there is no law stating employers must use either of these rates.

 Most businesses use the standard mileage reimbursement rate.
 However, businesses or organizations may also need to use different rates, depending on the industry.